QiweiWen/nnfpga/README.md

 I decided on a "best-effort" approach, that is, all signals are assumed to arrive at the expected clock cycle, which I think is a reasonable assumption to make after thinking about it carefully.
-The column processor performs neither buffering nor keeping track of states where on input arrives but not the other.
+The column processor performs neither buffering nor keeping track of states in the case where one input arrives but not the other.